The Road to Freedom (Chris de Burgh album)

 The Road to Freedom is singer Chris de Burgh's 15th original album, released in 2004.
 It was the first album released after he left A&M, who had released all of de Burgh's previous albums and singles.

+It is rated 2.5 out of 5 stars on AllMusic.

 Track listing

 All compositions by Chris de Burgh except as noted.